-Customs & fees
+What about Customs & Fees?

 If you transport your vehicle to Europe by water you may not need to fill in a customs declaration.
 Keep in mind, however, that even though the European Union might look a lot like the U.S.A., it is not – there are numerous countries in it.
 Each country, and often each port, have specific requirements for customs clearance and import of vehicles with their own fees.

 One thing you will know for sure is the country you will be first traveling to, right?
 So one option is to call the U.S. embassy of the European country you’re taking the car to.
 The embassy will provide you with the current tax rates for auto imports as well as the most recent changes to the laws on that topic.

 To sum it up: You can keep your vehicle and its plates without paying and tax fees while you are in the EU as long as you:

 - use it for your own private use